NHSDigital/software-engineering-quality-framework/quickstart.md

 ## Join the community

-This repo is public for a reason.
-Feel free to create branches and submit Pull Requests to add your own content, or improve existing pages.
+Create branches and submit Pull Requests to add your own content, or improve existing pages.

-Or raise [Issues](issues) for things you would like us to add or amend.
+Raise [Issues](https://github.com/NHSDigital/software-engineering-quality-framework/issues) for things you would like us to add or amend.

-Contact [the group](TODO need a mailing group?) to join the [Communities of practice](communities/communities-of-practice.md) that jointly input into the Framework.
+Join the [Communities of practice](communities/communities-of-practice.md) that jointly input into the Framework.

-Contact [the group](TODO need a mailing group?) to join weekly knowledge-sharing meetings focused on building shared solutions.
+Join weekly knowledge-sharing meetings focused on building shared solutions.